 How to Get There From Here: A Map for Success

-We can start by defining, or clarifying, some character attributes that are often ascribed to senior level executives and successful business professionals, politicians, sports heroes and rock stars:
+But what do you need for your map for success?
+We can start by defining, or clarifying, some character attributes that are often ascribed to senior-level executives and successful business professionals, politicians, sports heroes and rock stars:

-- Patience – although it’s generally accepted that one should be patient when pursuing a long-term goal, patience is a passive trait, it involves doing nothing while waiting for the actions of others.
-I’ve been accused of being patient (occasionally), but I think people are confusing this trait with tolerance, or misinterpreting my clumsy use of wei wu wei In any case, patience gets you nowhere slowly, so if that’s your goal, you’re reading the wrong blog.
+- It’s generally accepted that one should be patient when pursuing a long-term goal.
+However, patience is a passive trait.
+It involves doing nothing while waiting for the actions of others.
+I’ve been accused of being patient (occasionally), but I think people are confusing this trait with tolerance.
+Or maybe they are misinterpreting my clumsy use of wei wu wei.
+In any case, patience gets you nowhere slowly.
+So if that’s your goal, you’re reading the wrong blog.

-- Diligence – slightly different, although both strong leaders, workaholics and ants share the trait.
+- Slightly different.
+Although strong leaders, workaholics, and ants share the diligence trait.
 I do recommend diligence in all exercises (including exercise) that are designed to culminate in a clearly defined result.
-Executives who equate business goals with sports do real well with those types of tasks, but all things in business and life do not sit comfortably in that bundle, and some really, well, diligent folks sometimes crumble when they can’t clearly define the goal.
-Ants don’t have this problem, or they don’t know it.
-I would resist the temptation to suggest these crumbled folks seek out a professional career management team to get them back on the ill-defined track, but it appears to already be too late.
+Executives who equate business goals with sports do well with those types of tasks.
+But all things in business and life do not sit comfortably in that bundle.
+And some really diligent folks crumble when they have an undefined goal.
+Ants don’t appear to have this problem, or they don’t know it.
+I resist the temptation to suggest that crumbled folks should seek out a professional career management team.
+They need to get back on the ill-defined track, but it appears to already be too late.

-- Ambitious – considered a rebuke or insult in some cultures, this trait is often reduced in pop mythology to being conniving, ruthless or aggressive, but this is a bum rap, as you can be highly ambitious without being any of the above.
+- Considered a rebuke or insult in some cultures.
+This trait is often reduced in pop mythology to being conniving, ruthless or aggressive.
+But I feel that this is a bum rap.
+One can be highly ambitious without being any of the above.
 Admittedly, to scramble to the top of the heap and reap the rewards, you will need to focus on your climb up the ladder or leap into the unknown (the two most common methods of advancement).
 But in addition to deciding what you really want (and knowing why you want it) and putting your plan into action, conventional wisdom suggests you will also need one more arrow in your corporate quiver:

 In order to make your own happy ending, whether it be in business, art, love or life, you need to actively envision it, passionately embrace the image, then lay out the plan, with all contingencies, by which you’re going to make it a literal dream come true.
+You need a map for success.
 I’ve seen this happen in my own life, and have carefully studied successful people and their stories for the past fifteen years, and this has been the case every time to date.
 How about you?